 Let’s call this a workflow conflict.
 Damon and Ashby put the movie through three or four very expensive rewrites, the kind where writer #3’s main contribution is to undo the work of writer #2.
 It made no difference that names like Oliver Stone and Robert Towne were involved, because Hal Ashby’s response was to start winging scenes on the set, just to see where things would go.
 We’re told that actors Jeff Bridges and Andy Garcia improvised much of the second half of the picture.
 The final film doesn’t reflect a great deal of control by the esteemed director; after all that writing, it’s practically shapeless.
 Although there may indeed be eight million stories in The Naked City, there can’t be more than two or three movies where Jeff Bridges doesn’t shine.
 This is one of them.

 All movies don’t need to be tightly scripted, but crime thrillers need a compelling chain of incident with at least a little credibility.
 8 Million begins in standard fashion, and introduces two interesting characters (Chance’s call girls Sunny and Sarah) amid a lot of cliché males, including Jeff Bridges’ Cop With A Problem.
 Although the movie is bookended with Alcoholics Anonymous scenes, we never feel that Scudder is a strong character.
 He throws away a loving wife and daughter, which puts him in red ink from the start.
-His relapses seem a convenience for the plot more than something growing out of his character.
+His relapses seem a convenience for the plot.
 When Scudder almost goes for a bottle before the final scenes, we don’t really believe what we see.
 We’ve seen it better in eight million other movies and TV shows.

 The movie comes to a stop after the murder of Sunny, and from then on all we really get are lame confrontations between Angel and Scudder, face-to-face haggling, macho posturing and toothless threats.
 Nothing feels like it was written by a writer, celebrated or no. Why Angel for a moment lets Chance keep breathing is a mystery.
 Why Chance cooperates with Scudder isn’t credible either.
 We’re perplexed by Chance’s reasons that he doesn’t consider himself a pimp — his girls are the prostitution equivalent of independent contractors, I suppose.
 Angel can somehow let hundreds of pounds of cocaine languish in a supermarket stockroom, and doesn’t care that so many people know about it.